Railroad & Train Accident Attorneys in Houston, Texas

 Because of FELA, railroad employees are able to sue for their injuries unlike employees subject to workers' compensation laws.
 Railroad employees, in order to show compensation is required, must prove that he or she was injured because of the negligence of another employee or due to faulty equipment.
 Railroad employee claims are not limited to physical injuries only, but also include exposure to asbestos, silica, creosote, and other chemicals that can cause illness or harm.

-If you or a loved one has suffered injury with a train collision or are an injured railroad employee, do not hesitate to contact Houston railroad and train accident attorneys Neal Davis and Jed Silverman for help.
+If you or a loved one has suffered injury with a train collision or are an injured railroad employee, do not hesitate to contact Houston railroad and train accident attorney Neal Davis for help.

 As highly experienced trial lawyers, we understand personal injury law and are ready to commit to winning your train accident case and compensation claim.
 If we don't win, you don't pay.
 That's our No Fee Guarantee.
 Do not delay!
 Contact us today to schedule your free consultation.